The Power of GENETICS

 Broad therapeutic potential

 Comparing patient data from health and disease allows us to map chemistry to therapeutic potential.
-These molecules can be found throughout the body, showing the potential to address a wide range of diseases.
+These molecules can be found throughout the body, showing the potential to address a wide variety of diseases.